AIDEA775/UNCmorfi/en/faq/01-quienes_somos.md

 resource : true
 ---

-We are two very hungry FaMAF students.
+We' re two very hungry FaMAF students.
 The app started just as a hobby, so we strive to polish it as much as we can in our free time.

 * Development: [Alejandro Ismael Silva](https://github.com/AIDEA775)